dykyi-roman/architecture/grasp.md

 Help to avoid a direct coupling between two or more elements.
 Indirection introduces an intermediate unit to communicate between the other units, so that the other units are not directly coupled

-Patterns that helped to do it: [Adapter](https://refactoring.guru/design-patterns/adapter), [Facade](https://refactoring.guru/design-patterns/facade), [Obserever](https://refactoring.guru/design-patterns/observer)
+Patterns that helped to do it: [Adapter](https://refactoring.guru/design-patterns/adapter), [Facade](https://refactoring.guru/design-patterns/facade), [Observer](https://refactoring.guru/design-patterns/observer)

 ### Polymorphism
 Help to handle alternatives based on type.
-When related alternatives or behaviors vary by type (class), assingn responsibility for the behavior (using polymorphi operations) to the types for which the behavior varies.
+When related alternatives or behaviors vary by type (class), assign responsibility for the behavior (using polymorphic operations) to the types for which the behavior varies.

 Patterns that helped to do it: [Strategy](https://refactoring.guru/design-patterns/strategy)